David-OConnor/lin-alg/README.md

 The `From` trait is implemented for most types, for converting between `f32` and `f64` variants using the `into()` syntax.

+Includes experimental, early-stage SIMD constructs (SoA layout), in the `simd` module.
+Ignore these for now.

 See the official documentation (Linked above) for details.
 Below is a brief, impractical syntax overview:

 ```rust